North Bay Regional Health Centre: Innovations

 As part of the B-2 Occupancy Code, which includes any health care related unit, the NBRHC is the first hospital in Ontario to incorporate wood into its design.
 By doing so the firm was rewarded three Wood WORKS! awards in 2010.
 Additionally, a Heat Exchange Unit was implemented to provide fresh air into every room while recovering heat when the exterior temperature is low.
-As part of the stress-free environment, most patients' rooms are facing south, large windows are strategically placed to allow the suns rays to reach the patient's bed.
+As part of the stress-free environment, most patients' rooms are facing south, large windows are strategically placed to allow the sun's rays to reach the patient's bed.

 The architecture team, along with the hospital administrators, aimed to reduce the impact on the environment and communities that surrounds the NBRHC by making the hospital as environmentally friendly (green) as possible.
 Therefore, reducing the energy that is consumed to operate the hospital, improving the air quality within and extending the overall life of the building made the NBRHC LEED certified.
 Consequently, the cost reduction for electrical and mechanical equipment was reduced by $825,000.
 Additionally, the green design resulted in a reduction of 1,890 tons of greenhouse gas emissions annually.
 Further, the hospital has two supplementary fuel sources: cogeneration and biomass, which can heat and power the hospital when maximum patient capacity is reached.
 The use of biomass is manifested through the hospital's sustainable strategy, since this one uses slash to produce heat and electricity, which is wood debris leftover from logging.